 Social and environmental responsibility is a central pillar of Shell’s operations.
 Shell’s Gulf of Mexico operations have a long association with the city of New Orleans, and this is reflected in the contribution the company made to many recovery programmes after Hurricane Katrina in 2005.
 The Shell Coming Home campaign and sponsorship of the New Orleans Jazz and Heritage Festival – a key event in the city’s on-going recovery – helped build confidence in the city’s future.
 Shell is also involved in projects such as wetlands restoration on the Texas/ Louisiana coast.

-The Perdido spar was constructed by Technip in Pori, Finland and began its 13,200-kilometre (8,202-mile) journey to Texas in May 2008, arriving in the Gulf of Mexico in August 2008.
-The 170-metre (555-foot) cylindrical spar was secured to the sea floor and Shell completed the installation of the drilling and production platform on top of it.
-Around 270 staff living on the platform and an adjacent floating hotel, or flotel, completed the commissioning and hook-up required to produce first oil.
+The Perdido spar was constructed by Technip in Pori, Finland.
+It began its 13,200-kilometre (8,202-mile) journey to Texas, USA, in May 2008, reaching the Gulf of Mexico in August 2008.
+Once the 170-metre (555-feet) cylindrical spar was moored securely to the sea floor, The Perdido spar’s hull is nearly as tall as the Eiffel Tower in Paris, and weighs as much as 10,000 large cars.
+Shell built a drilling and production platform on top of it.

-The Noble Clyde Boudreaux platform pre-drilled the 22 direct vertical access production wells.
 The Tobago field, which started production in late 2011, set a world water depth record in drilling and completing a subsea well 2,934 metres (9,626 feet) below the water’s surface.
-This eclipsed the previous subsea water depth well record set at the Silvertip field of 2,852 metres (9,356 feet), and is nearly 40% deeper than the previous record of 2,118 metres (6,950 feet), also set by Shell in the Gulf of Mexico’s Fourier field.
+This eclipsed the previous subsea water depth well record of 2,852 metres (9,356 feet), which Shell set at the Silvertip field.